dzubenco/testrepo/README.md

 # HOW ALLIED TESTS DATA

 Data testing ensures the accuracy, reliability, and integrity of data.
 It validates correctness, completeness, consistency, and timeliness.
-Data testing is rucial for informed decision-making and regulatory compliance.
+Data testing is crucial for informed decision-making and regulatory compliance.
 Well tested data is a key for business intelligence, analytics, and reporting.

 ## REQUIREMENT/DOCUMENTATION ANALYSIS